Protecting Your Marriage

 Ann: He is amazing.

 Dave: He's never done this?

-    And Debra, she’s amazing: she’s a podcaster; she’s an author.
-They’re both mom and dad of four kids: one daughter, three sons.
+Ann: He's a physician.
+He's smart.
+He's really wise.
+We're like, “Oh yeah, and Debra, she's amazing.”
+She's a podcaster.
+She's an author.
+They're both mom and dad of four kids: one daughter, three sons.

 Ann: Yes, you’re both homeschooling your kids.

-    Dave: John, let me ask you, “Why have you never done this?”
+Dave: Now, John, let me ask you: why have you never done this?

-    John: I don’t know; I’ve lived the adventure from behind the scenes, I guess.
+John: I don't know.
+I lived the adventure from behind the scenes, I guess.